SchulzLab/KREATION/README.md

 ####Example Run

 We use the dataset MAQC UHR (SRX016367) downloaded from SRA run database (http://www.ncbi.nlm.nih.gov/sra/SRX016367[accn]) for this test run.
-The dataset has been errro corrected using SEECER error correction algorithm
+The dataset has been error corrected using the SEECER error correction algorithm.

 ##### Config file for oases assembler
 ```